Moving To Las Vegas — The Lowdown On Life In The Entertainment Capital Of The World

 What are the storage options in Las Vegas?

-Las Vegas self storage is plentiful, both in the City of Lights itself and in nearby Paradise, Henderson and North Las Vegas, with units offered in a wide range of sizes.
+Las Vegas self storage is plentiful and comes in a wide range of sizes.
+Adjacent to the City of Lights, Henderson and North Las Vegas also have healthy inventories while renting climate-controlled storage in Paradise will help long-term visitors enjoy The Strip.
 A 5’x5’ storage unit is suitable for a few possessions that would otherwise clutter up a small home.
 Double the size, a 5’x10’ storage unit would be of great use to a household who need to keep sports equipment somewhere safe when they are not using it, though a 10’x15’ storage unit could be a better size for holding kayaks.

 A 10’x10’ storage unit may have enough room to keep items of furniture in while a small apartment is being renovated.
 To store the contents of a larger house — or a car — try a 10’x20’ storage unit.
 For a motorhome or small boat and a trailer, a 10’x30’ storage unit could have sufficient floor space, but first check the ceiling height to see if it is high enough.